rhmoller/wasm-by-hand/README.md

 A little experiment with hand writing [WebAssembly](http://webassembly.org/) using s-expression syntax (.wast).

-Requires a browser with support for WebAssembly version 0xd or later.
+Requires a browser with support for WebAssembly (version 0x01).
 For example Firefox Developer Edition version 53 with the `javascript.options.wasm` and `javascript.options.wasm_baselinejit` flags enabled.

 # Run It